akaabdullahmateen/roadmap/machine-learning/python-language/index.md

 ```
 ### Delimiters

+A delimiter is a sequence of one or more characters that specifies the boundary between various sections in plain text or other data streams.
 The following tokens serve as delimiters in the grammar:

 ```py
 (        )        [        ]        {        }        ->